Aciety/contents/TERMS_OF_SERVICE.md

         1. Position within company;
         1. Email;
         1. Mobile number;
-        1. Skype ID;
+        1. Social media handles;
         1. Company name;
         1. Company website URL;
         1. Company description;
         1. Work samples;
         1. Products and all information describing them;
-        1. Company pricing information, except for hourly rates;
+        1. Company pricing information;
-        1. Other information that can be entered or imported in User’s Account pages by the User and not marked for Aciety admin use only.
+        1. Other information that can be entered or imported in [Company Profile](https://aciety.com/company-profile) pages by the User and not marked for Aciety admin use only.
-    1. User provides such information on themselves that can be accessed by Aciety only:
-        1. Hourly rates (broad pricing range can be made public);
-        1. Non-disclosure agreement based portfolio items.
 1. ### Aciety Search Data
     1. With a goal to continuously improve its service quality Aciety tracks the search engine activity and register the events including, but not